sscollis/lns3d/util/README.md

 mkdist3d    |    yes       |  LNS disturvance initial condition for 3d flows
-mkini       |    yes       |  LNS initial condition for 2d flows mkmean      |    IO        |  Make simple mean flows for LNS mkpot       |    NO        |  Extract potential boundary values from
-                              an LNS restart file
-mkvortex    |    yes       |  Make a compressible Oseen vortex IC nconvert    |    NO        |  Put an eigenfunction on a grid npost       |    yes       |  LNS post processor for nonlinear calculations
-                              This utility can also switch indices on metrics and convert from/to conservative variables p3dlns3d    |    NO        |  Convert a Plot3d file into LNS field r4tor8      |    n/a       |  Convert a r*8 Plot3d grid file to r*4
-spost       |    NO        |  LNS post processor for swept, nonlinear, calcs
+mkini       |    yes       |  LNS initial condition for 2d flows mkmean      |    IO        |  Make simple mean flows for LNS mkpot       |    NO        |  Extract potential boundary values from an LNS restart file mkvortex    |    yes       |  Make a compressible Oseen vortex IC nconvert    |    NO        |  Put an eigenfunction on a grid npost       |    yes       |  LNS post processor for nonlinear calculations.
+This utility can also switch indices on metrics and convert from/to conservative variables p3dlns3d    |    NO        |  Convert a Plot3d file into LNS field r4tor8      |    n/a       |  Convert a r*8 Plot3d grid file to r*4 spost       |    NO        |  LNS post processor for swept, nonlinear, calcs